 Many of Aussie Broadband’s staff work in call center roles, so staff may be required to “hot desk” at times.
 As another emerging aspect of the modern workplace, Aussie Broadband values the importance of ergonomics in the workplace.
-That’s why they consider SAP Litmos Office Ergonomics courses part of their core compliance training; this ensures staff know how to correctly adjust their workspaces for their specific needs after another employee has sat there.
+That’s why they consider Litmos Office Ergonomics courses part of their core compliance training; this ensures staff know how to correctly adjust their workspaces for their specific needs after another employee has sat there.

-But a true reflection of the success of Aussie Broadband’s culture of learning is reflected in an average of 100 self-enrollments in different types of courses each month, using SAP Litmos Training.
-With completion rates for compliance courses currently sitting at above 80 percent, it’s apparent that SAP Litmos has provided a solution enabling Aussie Broadband to give its staff comprehensive learning and consistent career progression opportunities.
+But a true reflection of the success of Aussie Broadband’s culture of learning is reflected in an average of 100 self-enrollments in different types of courses each month, using Litmos Training.
+With completion rates for compliance courses currently sitting at above 80 percent, it’s apparent that Litmos has provided a solution enabling Aussie Broadband to give its staff comprehensive learning and consistent career progression opportunities.